 Our venous procedures are performed on an outpatient basis at Prescott Medical Imaging.
 We use only local anesthesia, and most procedures take less than an hour.

-Venous insufficiency is a common condition resulting from decreased blood flow from the veins in the leg up to the heart, causing backflow and pooling of blood in those leg veins.
+Venous insufficiency is a common condition resulting from decreased blood flow from the veins in the leg up to the heart, causing backflow and pooling of blood in the leg veins.
 Normally, one-way valves in the veins keep blood flowing toward the heart (against the flow of gravity).
 When the valves become weak and don’t close properly, they allow blood to flow downward, a condition called reflux.
 The blood travels back into the veins that branch out toward the surface, causing them to stretch and become painful.
 These enlarged, swollen blood vessels are known as varicose veins and are a direct result of increased pressure from reflux.
 The most common location of symptomatic reflux is the great saphenous vein, which runs down the inside of the thigh past the knee, followed by the short saphenous vein, which runs down the back of the calf below the knee.
 Reflux is diagnosed by a special ultrasound which can be ordered during a consultation with our vein specialists.

 Radiofrequency Vein Ablation